access-ci-org/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v2.md

 - [*News | ACCESS Support*](https://support.access-ci.org/news)

-Please submit news items via the ASP Portal.
-You will see a box on the right side that says "*Posting News, Do you have news you would like to share with the ACCESS community?*" which will take you to a page that asks for specific details of your news item and the ability to post a news event directly to your/an Affinity group.
-You will need to be signed-in to ACCESS to submit.
+Submit news items via the ACCESS Support Portal.
+You will see a box on the right side that says "*Posting News, Do you have news you would like to share with the ACCESS community?*" which will take you to a page to submit your news item.
+You can post directly to your Affinity Group.
+You must be signed in to ACCESS to submit.

 ### Events

 - [*https://support.access-ci.org/events*](https://support.access-ci.org/events)

-Please submit events via the ASP Portal.
-This link will take you to a listing of all events in a calendar format.
-You will see a box on the right side that says *"Posting Events, Do you have events or training you would like to share with the ACCESS community?"* which will take you to a page that asks for specific details of your event you would like to post.
-This can also be shared with your Affinity group.
-You will need to be signed-in to ACCESS to submit.
+Submit events via the ACCESS Support Portal.
+This link shows all events in a calendar format.
+You will see a box on the right side that says *"Posting Events, Do you have events or training you would like to share with the ACCESS community?"* which will take you to a page to submit your event.
+Events can also be shared with your Affinity Group.
+You must be signed in to ACCESS to submit.

 ### Knowledge Base Service Integrations (Optional)